Congratulations on taking the first step of an exciting journey.

 Now, don’t get us wrong – some, and we mean a very small percentage, are okay.

-The rest just want you to open up broker accounts (where they get a back payment for you opening an account) to follow their signals blindly.
+The rest just want you to open up broker accounts (where they get back pay for you opening an account) to follow their signals blindly.

 You are better than this.
 Learn to trade.